studersi/test-4/tutorial-5/README.md

    8150 TLSv1.2
 ```

 It appears that Apache is not always recording an encryption protocol.
 This is a bit strange, but because it is a very rare case, we won’t be pursuing it for the moment.
 What’s more important are the numerical ratios between the TLS protocols.
-After disabling _SSLv3_, the _TLSv1.2_ protocol is dominant, in addition to a substantial percentage of _TLSv1.0_. _TLSv1.1_ can be disregarded.
+After disabling SSLv3, the TLSv1.2 protocol is dominant, in addition to a substantial percentage of TLSv1.0.
+The protocol TLSv1.1 can be disregarded because it is only used in very few requests.

 We again got to the desired result by a series of _cut_ commands.
 It would actually be advisable to take note of these commands, because will be needing them again and again.
 It would then be an alias list as follows: